yatharthgeek/wifi-hacking-automation-v2.0/README.md

 # wifi-hacking-automation-v2.0
-The more advanced UI changes from v1.0 and Additional Functions that let you hack your Neighbour's Wifi This program is automation of wifi hacking.
+The more advanced UI changes from v1.0 and Additional Functions that let you hack your Neighbour's Wifi.
+This program is automation of wifi hacking.
 ## Documentation